Tropical Storm Erika Update

 You have the following rights regarding your medical information:

 Right to Inspect and Copy.
 You have the right to inspect and request an electronic or paper copy of medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include psychotherapy notes.

-To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our chief privacy officer at the address on the last page.
+To inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to our chief privacy officer at the address at the end of this notice.
 If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.

 We may deny your request to inspect and copy in certain limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by Jackson Health System will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.